LiteDevelopers/awesome-minecraft/README.md

 ## Anti-Cheating

+- [GrimAC](https://github.com/MWHunter/Grim) - GrimAC is an open source Minecraft anticheat designed for 1.20 and supports 1.8-1.20.
 - [NoCheatPlus](https://github.com/Updated-NoCheatPlus/NoCheatPlus) - NoCheatPlus attempts to enforce "vanilla Minecraft" mechanics, as well as preventing players from abusing weaknesses in Minecraft or its protocol, making your server more safe.

 ## Building